-2.07 Sexual Relationships
+2.06 Sexual Relationships

-- (a) Social workers who function as supervisors or educators should not engage in sexual activities or contact with supervisees, students, trainees, or other colleagues over whom they exercise professional authority. - (b) Social workers should avoid engaging in sexual relationships with colleagues when there is potential for a conflict of interest.
+- (a) Social workers who function as supervisors or educators should not engage in sexual activities or contact (including verbal, written, electronic, or physical contact) with supervisees, students, trainees, or other colleagues over whom they exercise professional authority. - (b) Social workers should avoid engaging in sexual relationships with colleagues when there is potential for a conflict of interest.
 Social workers who become involved in, or anticipate becoming involved in, a sexual relationship with a colleague have a duty to transfer professional responsibilities, when necessary, to avoid a conflict of interest.

-2.08 Sexual Harassment
+2.07 Sexual Harassment

 Social workers should not sexually harass supervisees, students, trainees, or colleagues.
-Sexual harassment includes sexual advances, sexual solicitation, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Sexual harassment includes sexual advances; sexual solicitation; requests for sexual favors; and other verbal, written, electronic, or physical contact of a sexual nature.

-2.09 Impairment of Colleagues
+2.08 Impairment of Colleagues